LGE-OSS/example/README.md

 -->

-# Example of open source project
+# Example of open source

 ## Introduction
 This is an example repository for creating open source project.